H4n-uL/FrAD_Python/README.md

 ### Coverage

-This licence applies to the entirety of the IPR, MOR, Git repository, source code, etc. of Fourier Analogue-in-Digital.
+This licence applies to the entirety of the Moral rights, Intellectual property rights, Git repository, source code, etc. of Fourier Analogue-in-Digital.

 ### Permissions